 The goal of El Camino High School is that every student be provided with a learning environment that best suits their academic abilities, learning style, and personal interests.
 The High School provides a competency-based college prep high school program in an independent study delivery system.
 A unique educational plan is designed for each student.
 For more information on El Camino High School at Ventura College, please visit venturausd.org/elcamino/ or contact Hector Guerrero, Principal, at (805) 289-7955.

-The MESA Community College Program supports students to successfully transfer to four-year universities in science, engineering and math (STEM) majors.
+Established over 20 years ago, the California Community College Mathematics, Engineering, Science Achievement (MESA) Program helps undeserved and under represented students majoring in calculus-based STEM (Science,Technology, Engineering and Mathematics) fields who seek to successfully transfer to four-year universities in science, engineering and math (STEM) majors.
 This support is especially crucial to to first-generation, low-income, historically-underserved community college students.
-The MESA Community College Program is a partnership between Ventura College and the California Community Colleges Chancellor’s Office.
+The Ventura College MESA Program is funded by the the California Community Colleges Chancellor’s Office.

 - Declare a calculus based (minimum of one semester required) major in math, science, or engineering field.

 - Planning to transfer to a four-year institution.

 - Completed MATH V04 College Algebra (Units: 4) or higher.

 - Demonstrated financial need by receiving federal and/or state financial aid (California Promise Grant, PELL Grant, Cal Grant, etc.).